James Biden

-James Brian "Jim" Biden (born May 16, 1949) is an American former nightclub owner, insurance broker, and political consultant.
-Biden is a brother of Joe Biden, the 46th President of the United States.
+James Brian Biden (born May 16, 1949) is an American former nightclub owner, insurance broker, and political consultant.
+Biden is a brother of Joe Biden, the 46th president of the United States.
 He was his brother's chief fundraiser for his 1972 Senate campaign.
 His financial relationship to members of his family, particularly Joe Biden, made him a subject of Republican-led House committee investigations of the Biden family.
 He received a preemptive presidential pardon from Joe Biden in January 2025.

 Early life and education

 James Biden studied at the University of Delaware for over four semesters but left without earning a degree.

 Career

 Joe Biden Senate campaign

 When Joe Biden first ran for the Senate in 1972, James' role was as a fundraiser, according to The Washington Post.

 Business activities

 Shortly after his brother's first Senate victory, he went into the nightclub business.
 He and four partners ran a restaurant-lounge called Seasons Change.
 Finding success, he then opened another club called The Other Side.

 James has been described in The Washington Post as a "potential liability" for Joe Biden.
 "His repeated efforts at business deals — sometimes using the family name or enlisting Hunter (Biden) — have not infrequently ended in recrimination, bankruptcy or lawsuits."